Elie-Nkh/arcvault-ai-triage-workflow/README.md

 ## What It Does

-Processes unstructured customer requests (bug reports, feature requests, billing issues, etc.) and automatically classifies, enriches, routes, and escalates them — producing structured JSON records ready for downstream teams.
+Processes unstructured customer requests (bug reports, feature requests, billing issues, etc.) and automatically classifies, enriches, routes, and escalates them, producing structured JSON records ready for downstream teams.
 ### Development Conversation (Claude)

 The prompt engineering and workflow design process can be viewed here: